 Blue Mesa Health / Mt.
 Sinai Hospital

-Blue Mesa Health has developed a platform to help prediabetic patients lose weight through technology and health coaching.
-In their pilot, Blue Mesa will distribute their platform, connected scales and activity trackers to 200 Mt.
-Sinai employees to reduce their risk for developing type 2 diabetes.
+Blue Mesa Health has developed a platform to help pre-diabetic patients lose weight.
+Through technology and health coaching, Blue Mesa will distribute connected scales and activity trackers in their pilot to 200 Mt.
+Sinai employees to reduce their risk of developing type II diabetes.

 InGen (Innervation + Genioglossus) / Weill Cornell Medicine Center for Sleep Medicine

-InGen (Innervation + Genioglossus) and the Weill Cornell Medical College’s Center for Sleep Medicine have partnered to conduct a pilot study of targeted genioglossal strengthening on obstructive sleep apnea.
-The innovation is a promising alternative to existing treatments that many patients find uncomfortable and difficult to comply with.
+InGen (Innervation + Genioglossus) and the Weill Cornell Medical College’s Center for Sleep Medicine plan to conduct a pilot study targeting the use of genioglossal strengthening on obstructive sleep apnea to give patients comfortable alternative and existing treatments.

 RecoverLink / Mount Sinai Hospital

-Using RecoverLink’s advanced algorithms, Mount Sinai hospital will be able to “virtually observe” heart failure patients at their homes in order to identify negative health behaviors, provide early intervention when necessary and course-correct risky behaviors before a readmission occurs.
-This pilot will determine the cost-savings, efficiency and overall satisfaction with RecoverLink versus the current standard of care.
+Using RecoverLink’s advanced algorithms, this pilot will cost-effectively allow Mount Sinai hospital to “virtually observe” heart failure patients at their homes in order to identify negative health behaviors, provide early intervention when necessary and course-correct risky behaviors.

 RubiconMD / Callen-Lorde Community Health Center

 RubiconMD is a web-based platform that allows primary care providers to send patient cases to specialists for quick e-consults.
-In the pilot, all Callen-Lorde providers will have access to RubiconMD to submit unlimited consults to top specialists when they need it.
-RubiconMD will collect data on the impact of these interactions and work with Callen-Lorde to quantify the impact on improved clinical outcome and avoided unnecessary costs and wait times.
+In the pilot, Callen-Lorde providers will have access to RubiconMD to submit unlimited consults to top specialists to quantify the impact on improved clinical outcomes and avoid unnecessary costs and wait times.